 This whole process has been a lesson in humility.
 We had to admit that the product and service we were offering at the company we had invested so much time in wasn’t good enough.
 But we also had to be confident that we could improve.
 That we could get better.
-We had to get our entire team to understand the urgency with which we needed to work on these issues and then to work with us to implement the changes needed to get better.
+We had to get our entire team to understand the urgency with which we needed to work on these issues and then to support us in implementing the changes needed to get better.

 Make the job easier

 Our teams have a tough job.
 They have to juggle in-store customers with online orders.
-The online orders can be long and complicated with a lot of elements that have be done perfectly in order to get an order out to a customer in a timely manner.
-A big piece of our drive to improve was to focus on making it easier for them to get orders to customers on time and accurate.
+The online orders can be long and complicated with a lot of elements that have be done perfectly in order to get a pizza out to a customer in a timely manner.
+A big piece of our drive to improve was to focus on making it easier for them to get the right orders to customers at the right time.
 We weren’t failing to be accurate or timely from a lack of effort or capability by our teams.
 We were failing because we were making the job too hard.
-As leaders, we had to simplify the order tickets, automate tasks, and build and train on processes that would enable the team in the store to be successful.
+As leaders, we had to simplify the order tickets, automate tasks, and build and train on processes that would enable the team to be successful.

 Constant strive to improve

 As an engineer, I relished the chance to pull out the problem solving toolkit I had been trained on (it was a little rusty, but still there!).
 I put our team through a fishbone to help identify sources of error.
 We dug deeper on these to drive to root cause.
 We read PhD food research papers for ideas.
 And as we identified solutions, we tested them.
 We sought out data and developed blind experiments to make more scientific based decisions.
 We kept what worked and tossed out what didn’t.
 Our product and service are better today not because of one single thing we did, but because of the thirty plus small improvements that have incrementally added up to a significantly better experience for you!